muter-mutation-testing/muter/README.md

 ## Running Muter
 Running Muter is easy.
-Once you've created your configuration file simply run `muter` in your terminal from any directory of the project you're mutation testing.
+Once you've created your configuration file, simply run `muter` in your terminal from any directory of the project you're mutation testing.
 Muter will take it from there.

 ## Limitations
 - Muter assumes you always put spaces around your operators.
 For example, it expects an equality check to look like